Andy Muschietti: Previously announced projects

 Since 2013, Muschietti has been reported to be involved in, or under consideration for, several other projects that have yet to come to fruition and whose status has not been publicly updated.

-In February 2013, Universal Pictures announced Muschietti would direct the film adaptation of the Josh Malerman novel Bird Box, which Scott Stuber, Chris Morgan and Barbara would produce, with Eric Heisserer set to write the script.
+In February 2013, Universal Pictures announced Muschietti would direct the film adaptation of the Josh Malerman novel Bird Box, which Scott Stuber, Chris Morgan and Barbara Muschietti would produce, with Eric Heisserer set to write the script.
 The eventual film would be released on Netflix with Susanne Bier directing.

 In September 2013, Universal hired Muschietti for a reboot of The Mummy franchise, but he left the project in May 2014 due to creative differences with Jon Spaihts' draft of the script.

 In January 2014, Muschietti was reportedly among front-runners to direct a He-Man film for Warner Bros.
 Pictures, a remake of Masters of the Universe.
+The remake would eventually be released on June 2026 by Amazon MGM Studios, with Travis Knight directing.

 In June 2014, Deadline reported that Muschietti was on the shortlist of directors to direct a sequel to the fantasy film Snow White and the Huntsman for Universal.
+The sequel was finally released on April 2016, directed by Cedric Nicolas-Troyan.

 In September 2014, Sony Pictures tapped Muschietti to direct the film adaptation of Shadow of the Colossus after Josh Trank left due to a commitment to a Star Wars spin-off film.
 Barbara was set to co-produce the film with Kevin Misher, and Seth Lochhead was set to write the screenplay.

 In February 2015, Deadline reported that Sony was looking to hire Muschietti to direct a live-action Robotech project, with Gianni Nunnari and Mark Canton attached to produce, and Michael B. Gordon to serve as screenwriter.